taxprofiler/taxpasta/docs/commands/standardise.md

 You should use `taxpasta standardise` when you want to standardise profiles of a single or multiple profiles independetly, but do not want to join them in a single table (e.g., if you wish to store them separately, and merge on the fly in your own script).

-See [`merge`](merge.md) if wish to both standardise and merge in one step to generate a single table containing all samples.
+See [`merge`](merge.md) if you wish to both standardise and merge in one step to generate a single table containing all samples.

 > ⚠️ You should only use this command if you are interested in raw 'counts'!
 The output will remove other information that maybe stored in the tool (percentages, lineage information etc.,)